rgreminger/tilburg-science-hub/docs/workflow/index.md

 	* You should be able to complete this subchapter in one sitting within 60-120 minutes.

 !!! warning
-	This site is under development, and will be updated soon.
-For now, you've reached the dead-end street of how much material we have at this moment.
-Please check back later.
+	This site is under development, and will be updated continuously.
+Please check back frequently.

 <!--#* Please follow the steps one-by-one in the order they appear on the side bar and do not deviate from them, unless you really know what you are doing.
 #* Where necessary, we have provided instructions for Mac, Windows and Linux machines.